Asian-Pacific Children's Convention

 Program Application Details at a Glance

-Due to the volume of applications received, finalists selected to proceed to the interview stage will be notified via email by Thursday, March 31; Interviews will be held via Zoom on Saturday, April 9.
+Due to the volume of applications received, finalists selected to proceed to the interview stage will be notified via email by February 21; Interviews will be held in-person at the JASH Office on Saturday, March 4.

 Messages from APCC Alumni